Azio-class minelayer: Project

-These units had a standard displacement of 615 t, between 708 and 718t in normal load, 954 t full load (850 t according to other sources).
+These units had a standard displacement of 615 t, between 708 and 718t in normal load, and 954 t full load (850 t according to other sources).
 Their waterline length was 58.79 m, with a length overall of about 62.5 m, a beam of 8.7 m, a draught of between 2.6 m and 2.9 m.
 Steam was provided by 2 Thornycroft tube boilers and they were propelled by 2 vertical triple-expansion reciprocating steam engines with a power of 1500 shp; they had 2 screws and a maximum speed of 15 kn, giving a range of 4000 nmi at 10 knots.
 They were manned by 5 officers and 66 ratings.

 Ships were built at Monfalcone, near Trieste, in the Cantiere Navale Triestino (CNT Shipyard) and at Ancona, on the central Italian coast, in the Cantiere Navale Riuniti (CNR, Ancona).

 The CNT ships (Dardanelli, Millazo and Ostia) were oil-fired, while the CNR ships (Azio, Legnano and Ostia) were coal-fired.